Cluster functionality is provided via the

 <bean class="org.apache.ignite.IgniteConfiguration"> ... <property name="userAttributes"> <map> <entry key="ROLE" value="worker"/> </map> </property> ... </bean>

-The following example shows how to get the nodes where "worker" attribute has been set.
+The following example shows how to get the nodes where the "worker" attribute has been set.

 ClusterGroup workers = ignite.cluster().forAttribute("ROLE", "worker"); Collection<ClusterNode> nodes = workers.nodes();